reallyfancy/make-play-code-unity-and-cake/session-4/README.md

 We learned how to lay out simple displays using Unity's UI system.

 All UI elements need to be children of a GameObject with a Canvas component on it.
 A Canvas can have multiple child UI elements.
+A Canvas determines how its child UI elements scale, and whether they appear to be a part of the 3D world or whether they sit on top of it.

 Unlike other GameObjects, UI elements don't have a Transform.
 To change the position of a UI element, we must instead use the UI element's RectTransform.
 The RectTransform determines how the UI item is positioned within its Canvas.

+A Text component displays text.
+We can set the font face, size, formatting and text using the Inspector window.

+An Image component displays an texture asset (an image file, such as a .jpg or .png).
+We can choose which texture asset it displays using the Inspector window.
+The texture must have its Texture Type set to Sprite in the Inspector window.

 ## Writing code